ralphwetzel/theonionbox/README.md

 to install the latest versions available in the repositories.

 ### System Preparation
 I strongly recommend to run _The Onion Box_ in a [Python Virtual Environment](https://docs.python.org/3/tutorial/venv.html) .
-The additional effort is (almost) zero - yet you gain certainty that the environment is and stays perfect for operating your _Box_:
+The additional effort is (almost) zero - yet you gain certainty that the environment is and stays perfect for operating your box:

 Open a terminal and start your system preparation by installing the Python _virtualenv_ package:
 ```